 Camping in Cabo San Juan, Tayrona National Park

-Hiking through Tayrona National Park is unlike anything throughout Medellin or Colombia for that matter.
+Hiking through Tayrona National Park is unlike anything throughout Medellin or Colombia.
 We saw monkeys, poisonous frogs, massive crabs, and colorful lizards.
-It is extremely humid in this part of Colombia, so be prepared for that.
+It is incredibly humid in this part of Colombia, so be prepared for that.

 Where is Tayrona National Park?